kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 ### Non-Goals

-- Extenral components can enforce the scheduler to pick up a specific node via `NominatedNodeName`.
+- External components can enforce the scheduler to pick up a specific node via `NominatedNodeName`.
   - `NominatedNodeName` is just a hint for scheduler and doesn't represent a hard requirement

 ## Proposal